 Alternatives: chicken, turkey fillets, eggs, beans, hummus

-So next time you’re making your grocery list or eating out, try to be more conscious of what you’re putting in your body and take control of your health one small step at a time.
+So next time you’re making your grocery list or eating out, try to be more conscious of what you’re putting in your body so you can take control of your health one small step at a time.